-6.2 Algorithmic Issues
+Algorithmic Issues

-The algorithmic issues concern the inner details of WHICH:
+The algorithmic issues concerning the inner details of WHICH:

-- -Are there better values for (α, β, γ) than Equation 2? - -The above study only explored AUC(effort,pd) and this is only one possible goal of a defect predictor.
-It could be insightful to explore other goals. - -It is possible to restrict the size of the stack to some maximum depth (and new combinations that score less than bottom-of-stack are discarded).
-For the study shown here, we unused an unrestricted stack size. - -Currently, WHICH sorts new items into the stack using a linear time search from top-of-stack.
+- -Are there better values for $(\alpha, \beta, \gamma)$ than Equation 2? - -The above study only explored AUC(effort,pd) and this is only one possible goal of a defect predictor.
+It could be insightful to explore other goals (e.g. how to skew a learner to maximize precision; or how to choose an evaluation criteria that leads to least variance in the performance of the learner). - -It is possible to restrict the size of the stack to some maximum depth (and new combinations that score less than bottom-of-stack are discarded).
+For the study shown here, we used an unrestricted stack size. - -Currently, WHICH sorts new items into the stack using a linear time search from top-of-stack.
 This is simple to implement via a linked list structure but a faster alternative would be a binary-search over skip lists [Pugh 1990]. - -Other rule learners employ a greedy back-select to prune conditions.
-To implement such a search, check it removing any part of the combined condition improves the score.
+To implement such a search, check if removing any part of the combined condition improves the score.
 If not, terminate the back select.
-Else, remove that part and recurse on the shorter condition.
+Otherwise, remove that part and recurse on the shorter condition.
 Such a back-select is coded in the current version of WHICH, but the above results were obtained with back-select disabled. - -Currently our default value for MaxLoops is 200.
 This may be an overly cautious setting.
 Given the results of Figure 10, MaxLoops might be safely initialized to 20 and only increased if no dramatic improvement seen in the first loop.
 For most domains, this would yield a ten-fold speed up of our current implementation.